neilsly/WVDWorkshop/8 - Create a host pool for personal desktops.md

 Duration:  30 minutes

-In this exercise we will be creating a Windows Virtual Desktop host pool for pooled desktops.
-This is a set of computers or hosts which operate on an as-needed basis.
-In a pooled configuration we will be hosting multiple non-persistent sessions, with no user profile information stored locally.
-This is where FSLogix Profile Containers provide the users profile to the host dynamically.
-This provides the ability for an organization to fully utilize the compute resources on a single host and lower the total overhead, cost, and number of remote workstations.
+In this exercise we will be creating a Windows Virtual Desktop host pool for personal desktops.

 **Additional Resources**